nicklockwood/ShapeScript/docs/src/materials.md

 ## Material

 It is sometimes convenient to be able to group a set of related material properties together and set them all at once rather than individually.
-You can define a collection of material properties and assign them to a [symbol](symbols.md) by using the `material` command:
+You can specify a material using [block syntax](blocks.md), and assign it to a [symbol](symbols.md) using `define`:

 ```swift
 define redMetal material {